-In December 2019, a novel strain of coronavirus causing the COVID-19 disease was reported to have surfaced in Wuhan, China.
-Since then, COVID-19 has spread to multiple countries, including the United States.
+In 2020, a strain of novel coronavirus disease, COVID-19, was declared a pandemic and spread across the world, including throughout the United States, Europe, and Asia.
+The pandemic and government measures taken in response have also had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred, supply chains have been disrupted, and facilities and production have been suspended.
 In response to the spread of COVID-19, we have closed our executive offices with our administrative employees continuing their work outside of our offices, restricted on-site staff to only those required on-site to execute their job responsibilities and limited the number of staff in any given research and development laboratory.
-On March 30, 2020, we announced that, as a result of the COVID-19 pandemic, further enrollment of ECOSPOR III would be halted.
-Additionally, SER-287 development activity has been adversely impacted by the COVID-19 pandemic and by multiple clinical sites halting non-essential procedures, including endoscopies.
-We are continuing to monitor the impact of the COVID-19 pandemic on our operations and ongoing clinical development activity, including on the SER-401 Phase 1b study in metastatic melanoma.
-Mitigation activities to minimize COVID-19-related operation disruptions are ongoing, however, given the severity and evolving nature of the situation, the timing of the SER-401 Phase 1b clinical readout is uncertain.
-As a result of the COVID-19 outbreak, we may experience further disruptions that could severely impact our business, preclinical studies and clinical trials, including:
+On March 30, 2020, as a result of the COVID-19 pandemic, we halted further enrollment of the completed ECOSPOR III trial, and we are now actively enrolling patients in our SER-109 open-label study to expand the safety database to meet the FDA's recommendation that our safety database for SER-109 include at least 300 patients at 24 weeks.
+Additionally, SER-287 development activity was impacted by the COVID-19 pandemic and by multiple clinical sites halting non-essential procedures, including endoscopies, and while enrollment is now complete, site staff must still remain available to finalize study participant data.
+We are continuing to monitor the impact of the COVID-19 pandemic on our operations and ongoing clinical development activity, including on the SER-301 Phase 1b study in ulcerative colitis.
+Mitigation activities to minimize COVID-19-related operation disruptions are ongoing, however, given the severity and evolving nature of the situation, the timing of clinical readouts is uncertain.
+As a result of the COVID-19 outbreak, we or our collaborators may experience further disruptions that could severely impact our business, preclinical studies and clinical trials, including: